joelpaula/JupyterNotebook-EDAGraphs/Readme.md

 To check the results, have a look at the [Jupyter Notebook](Graphs-Lesson8.ipynb)

+The tests are inconsistent, due to my lack of experience, but I feel like I am improving.

 Comments and hints are welcomed.
 Feel free to ask questions by creating issues.

 If you want to install a Jupyter notebook editor, just install anaconda navigator.